 Most banks and credit unions offer free credit counseling.
 Check with yours, and they can supply you with additional advice and information that you may find helpful.
 You can always speak with your creditors yourself and request an interest rate reduction.
 The best approach is, to be honest, and be diligent.
 Don’t give up after the first “no.”

 Once you have these steps in place, you need to continue to track your progress.
 Set time aside each week or month to review your progress.
 Maybe after some time, you need to make some adjustments to the original plan.
-It’s important not to set it and forget it.
+It’s important not to set it and forget it when you first start.

-It’s also important to stay motivated over the long haul.
-If you need extra incentive, one suggestion is once you complete a debt payoff, and before you roll it over to the next debt, use that debt payment to celebrate.
+It’s also essential to stay motivated over the long haul.
+If you need an extra incentive, one suggestion is once you complete a debt payoff, and before you roll it over to the next debt, use that debt payment to celebrate.

-We stopped using the four-letter word debt in 2010.
-We build a plan for our money in the form of a budget, cut expenses, and increase income.
-It was really tough to cut debt out of our life cold turkey because we had to get used to the change.
+We stopped using the four-letter word in 2010.
+We built a plan for our money in the form of a budget, cut expenses, and increase income.
+It was really tough to cut debt out of our life cold turkey because we had relied on it for so long.

-If you are living with the fear and uncertainty of debt, make a plan for your money, ask for help, and stop using the four-letter word call debt.
+If you are living with the fear and uncertainty of debt, make a plan for your money, ask for help, and stop using the four letter word for good.